soronen/Satellites/README.md

 # Satellites

-does not contain SDL2-2.30.7. put that into project root
+does not contain SDL2-2.30.7. unzip SDL2-devel-2.30.7-VC.zip to project root